-Some females may have brown, red, or black vaginal discharge at the end of their menstrual periods if their vaginal discharge still contains blood from the uterus.
+Some may also have brown, red, or black vaginal discharge at the end of their menstrual periods if their vaginal discharge still contains blood from the uterus.

 It is not always necessary to see a doctor about excessive vaginal discharge.
-However, a female may want to consider seeing their doctor if their vaginal discharge has an abnormal appearance.
+However, a person may want to consider seeing their doctor if their vaginal discharge changes in quantity, appearance, or smell.

-Yellow, green, gray, or foul-smelling vaginal discharge could indicate an infection.
+Yellow, green, gray, or unpleasant-smelling vaginal discharge could indicate an infection.
 Other reasons to see a doctor include:

 - itching or burning near the genitals

 Treating excess vaginal discharge depends on the underlying cause.

 People can reduce symptoms of vaginitis by avoiding the source of irritation.
 Keeping the vulva clean using water, and wiping from front to back when using the bathroom, may help to prevent recurring infections.

 Treatment for PCOS varies depending on the individual.
 A doctor may recommend a combination of lifestyle changes and medications to help people manage their symptoms and regulate their hormone levels.